arktisvogel/wooden-head-hsb-notifier/README.md

 ## Description

-A very simple BASH shell script, which reports whether the Hackerspace Bremen is open or not.
+A very simple Lua shell script, which reports whether the Hackerspace Bremen is open or not.

 ## Algorithm